dnboptimizer/dnboptimizer.github.io/ecosystem/powerbi.md

 ## Power BI Desktop
 1. Download the Power UI Desktop application [here](https://powerbi.microsoft.com/en-us/desktop/).
-2. Launch the app and create a new report.
+2. Download the <a href="/assets/dnb_Optimizer_1_0_0_0_powerbi.pbit" download>D&B Template</a>.
+3. Launch the Power UI Desktop application, import the D&B template and sign in.
-3. Select Home > Get Data and from the list select Common Data Service (Beta) and click Connect.
+4. Select Home > Edit Queries > Data source settings, select your CDS environment and from the list select the BusinessProfile perspective.
-4. Click Sign in, enter details and click Connect.
-5. Select an Environment from the list and click OK.
-6. Select the Business Profile Perspective from the list and click OK.
-7. Create a report and save.
+5. The report should now popular with the data from your CDS Business Profile entity.

 ## Publish Report
 1. Select Home > Publish and sign in.